livepeer/merkle-mine/README.md

 - `--caller`: address of account used to submit the MerkleMine contract transaction.
 Required if `--generate` flag is enabled
 - `--merkleMine`: address of MerkleMine contract
 - `--recipient`: address of account that is included in the MerkleMine genesis state that is the recipient of a token allocation
+- `--gasPrice`: gas price to use for submission of MerkleMine contract transaction.
+Default: 5 GWEI

 ### Generating a token allocation